wisniewskikr/chrisblog-it-cloud/spring-cloud/load-balancing/springcloud-springboot3-loadbalancing-serverside/README.md

 1. In the second command line tool **start MS1 application** with `mvn -f ./springcloud-springboot3-loadbalancing-serverside_MS1 spring-boot:run`
 1. In the third command line tool **start first instance of MS2 application** with `mvn -f ./springcloud-springboot3-loadbalancing-serverside_MS2 spring-boot:run`
 1. In the fourth command line tool **start second instance of MS2 application** with `mvn -f ./springcloud-springboot3-loadbalancing-serverside_MS2 spring-boot:run`
+1. In the fifth command line tool **start GATEWAY application** with `mvn -f ./springcloud-springboot3-loadbalancing-serverside_GATEWAY spring-boot:run`
-1. In a browser visit `http://localhost:8080`
+1. In a browser visit `http://localhost:8080/api/ms1`
    * Expected JSON with following structure: **{"portMs1":"8080","portMs2":"{port MS2}"}**
    * After refresh **port MS2** should be changed to port of another instance of MS2
 1. Clean up environment
+     * In the fifth command line tool **stop GATEWAY application** with `ctrl + C`
      * In the fourth command line tool **stop second instance of MS2 application** with `ctrl + C`
      * In the third command line tool **stop first instance of MS2 application** with `ctrl + C`
      * In the second command line tool **stop MS1 application** with `ctrl + C`